Postdoctoral Scholars

 My research focuses on understanding the geodynamical processes in subduction systems such as melt transport and the development of back-arc basins.
 A simple 2-dimensional numerical subduction model I developed shows that the arc location can be explained by the thermally-controlled melt focusing mechanism.
 I am also interested in understanding the opening of a back-arc and the thermal influence of a back-arc spreading center on the arc location.
 Subduction zone geodynamical modeling can give us an important clue to understanding the interaction between the deep mantle and surface process.

-Post Doctoral Scholar in Volcanology and Petrology
+Post Doctoral Scholar in Earth Sciences

 Email: adbayonao@snu.ac.kr